PROJECT: README

 Extending and generalising Storage component.

 Reading Entries from a web feed shares a major similarity with reading a stored EntryBook from disk.
-Both actions serialize an EntryBook
+Both actions serialize an EntryBook from a source of external data.

 To apply this general observation we can consider the following design.